neurogenomics/neurogenomics-lab-website/content/authors/openpositions/_index.md

 ## Computational biology postdocs.

-Are you a computational researchers with a background in **mathematics, statistics, computer science** or other quantitative disciplines.
-Do you care about reproducible research and believe in the value of open-source code?
+Are you a computational researchers that cares about **reproducible research** and believes in the value of open-source code?
 Then get in touch about this position!
 The project will involve working with data generated from single cell RNA-seq, ATAC-seq or post-mortem human brain tissue.
-Researchers with unconventional backgrounds would be welcome: if you've been working in mathematics, engineering or computer science and are looking to get into biology then do get in touch.
+The focus will be on using the data to interpret the results of **human genetics** studies.
+Researchers with unconventional backgrounds would be welcome: if you've been working in **mathematics, engineering or computer science** and are looking to get into biology then do get in touch.
 Strong programming skills will be required.

 # PhD student in machine learning